 Unistats expresses assessment methods under three categories: written exams; coursework; practical exams.

 Higher National qualifications do not use written exams at the College, although some will have a small practical exam element, again in the form of assessed presentations.
 They are therefore predominantly assessed through coursework.
-Assessment regulations come from Edexcel, and are detailed in handbooks.
+Assessment regulations come from Pearson, and are detailed in handbooks.

 Specific details of individual assessment regimes are available within the course descriptions on this website.

 Plagiarism (unattributed copying from any source) is an extremely serious academic offence.
 All written work by Higher Education students at the College is uploaded via sophisticated plagiarism detection software called Turnitin to test for this.
-Students found to be guilty of plagiarism will face disciplinary procedures and may be withdrawn from their course.
+Students found to be guilty of plagiarism will face disciplinary hearings and may be withdrawn from their course.